Gymfreaksnft/Gymfreaksnft/README.md

 - 👋 Hi, we are @Gymfreaksnft
-- 👀 We are changing the NFT World.
 - 🌱 our collection is based on the crypto and freaks, did you ever thought that there was a time when Crypto was only known to the geeks ( no disrepect, as only the most intelligent were the first who believed and developed crypto)